-The mission of The Florida State University College of Medicine is to train exemplary clinicians who practice patient-centered health care, discover and advance knowledge, and respond to community needs, especially through service to elder, minority and other underserved populations.
+The mission of The Florida State University College of Medicine is to train exemplary clinicians who practice patient-centered health care, discover and advance knowledge, and respond to community needs.
 That process starts with choosing the right trainees - people who work well with their patients and the entire health-care team.
 Please address the reason for interest in this program and how your skills and knowledge would fit with the program.
 Letter should indicate if the applicant has a preference for the Lee Health or Healthcare Network site.
 Otherwise applications will be considered for both sites.
+(Note - the Healthcare Network site require bilingual skills in Spanish or Creole).